IsmaelMasharo/IsmaelMasharo.github.io/src/index.md

     jobTitle: "Beckend Engineer",
     shortDescription:
-      "Explored new solutions as part of the Digital Transformation Lab team to improve user experience.",
+      "Explored new solutions as part of the Digital Transformation Lab team to improve user experience.", },
-    description: [
-      "Designed custom visualizations using D3, React, and TypeScript, refining marketing metrics tracked within the dashboards.", "Leveraged BigQuery to unlock deeper insights beyond default Firebase and Google Analytics reports, enabling exploration of a broader range of business questions.", "Built responsive email templates using SendGrid and integrated Twilio's API for push notifications in our mobile apps, supporting personalized and automated communication.", "Deployed Docker applications on AWS instances, implementing testing and deployment strategies for performance and scalability.", ],
-    skills: [
-      "Docker",
-      "Python",
-      "JavaScript",
-      "D3",
-      "SQL",
-      "Figma",
-      "GCP",
-      "SCRUM",
-      "Git",
-    ],
-  },
   {
     start: "Sep 2018",